Stay or go? Fence, Guard pose Capitol security questions

-“All you have to do is to see the fencing around the Capitol to be shocked,” Rep. Eleanor Holmes Norton, D-D.C., said in an interview Friday.
+“All you have to do is to see the fencing around the Capitol to be shocked,” Del.
+Eleanor Holmes Norton, D-D.C., said in an interview Friday.

 How to protect lawmakers, while keeping the bucolic Capitol grounds open to visitors has emerged as one of the more daunting, wrenching questions from deadly riot.
 Not since the terror attacks of Sept.
 11, 2001, has security been so elevated, and the next steps so uncertain, for the Capitol complex.